Revealed: The Motley Fool’s Top 3 Dividend Shares for 2021

 Risks and When We’d Sell

 Bapcor has done a tremendous job integrating acquisitions to date, but there is always a risk that won’t continue.
-An ill-timed acquisition, or simply paying too much, could be disastrous for the group.
+An ill-timed acquisition, or paying too much, could be disastrous for the group.

 The Foolish Bottom Line